 - 7.45 Where agreement is given an existing secure tenant will be given a new secure tenancy and any fixed term or flexible tenant will be given a new flexible tenancy in line with the Tenancy Policy i.e. a tenant will not lose his/her security of tenure as a result of the exchange. - 7.46 Consent can only be withheld on one or more grounds set out in Schedule 14 of the Localism Act 2011.
-The grounds for withholding consent include where: - The rent has not been paid - An obligation of the tenancy has been broken - Possession proceedings are being sought or a possession order has been granted - The accommodation is larger than is needed or is not suitable for the needs of the proposed tenant.
-The City Council's policy allows tenants participating in a mutual exchange to move to a property with one bedroom in excess of what they would be offered under the Council's Housing Allocation Scheme.
-This is with the exception of single people wishing to exchange to a two bedroom property, as in most cases the property would be considered larger then they need, although the individual circumstances of each case will be considered.
+The grounds for withholding consent include where: - The rent has not been paid - An obligation of the tenancy has been broken - Possession proceedings are being sought or a possession order has been granted - The accommodation is larger than is needed or is not suitable for the needs of the proposed tenant which will be assessed under the City Council's Bedroom Standard or any equivalent standard set out in the Housing Allocation Scheme. - 7.47 Exchanges between secure tenancies created after 1st April 2012 and flexible or fixed term tenancies

-8Some private registered providers or housing associations are offering fixed term tenancies
+Some private registered providers or housing associations are offering fixed term tenancies